Andrey Sharov, MD, PhD

 609 Albany Street, J-405, Boston, MA 02118

-Dr. Sharov is a former recipient of the American Academy of Dermatology Scholarship Award, the North American Hair Research Society Mentorship Award, and the Research Scholar Award for Melanoma/Non-Melanoma Skin Cancer and Edward L. Milstein Research Scholar Award in Melanoma and Skin Cancer from the American Skin Association.
-Currently, Dr. Sharov is a recipient of the Mentored Research Scientist Development Award from the National Institute of Arthritis and Musculoskeletal and Skin Diseases/NIH.
-Dr. Sharov is studying the molecular mechanisms of skin development, with particular emphasis on the regulation and maintenance of adult stem cells in the skin.
+Dr. Sharov is a recipient of the Mentored Research Scientist Development Award from the National Institute of Arthritis and Musculoskeletal and Skin Diseases/NIH.
+Dr. Sharov is studying molecular mechanisms of skin development, with particular emphasis on the regulation and maintenance of adult stem cells in the skin.
 His research focuses on dissecting the signal transduction pathways which regulate stem cell quiescence to better understand how alterations in these signaling pathways contribute to melanoma and non-melanoma skin cancers.
 In addition, Dr. Sharov studies a role of higher-order chromatin organization in the process of pigmentation funded by NIH/NIAMS.

-- Fessing MY, Mardaryev AN, Gdula MR, Sharov AA, Sharova TY, Rapisarda V, Gordon KB, Smorodchenko AD, Poterlowicz K, Ferone G, Kohwi Y, Missero C, Kohwi-Shigematsu T, Botchkarev VA. p63 regulates Satb1 to control tissue-specific chromatin remodeling during development of the epidermis.
+7. Fessing MY, Mardaryev AN, Gdula MR, Sharov AA, Sharova TY, Rapisarda V, Gordon KB, Smorodchenko AD, Poterlowicz K, Ferone G, Kohwi Y, Missero C, Kohwi-Shigematsu T, Botchkarev VA. p63 regulates Satb1 to control tissue-specific chromatin remodeling during development of the epidermis.
 J Cell Biol.
 2011;194:825-39.
+PMID: 21930775